Drosophila facility information

 CO2 supplies can be turned off to each bench in the fly lab by closing the black valves underneath the benches.

 The alarm will go off if the temperature or humidity goes above or below limits or there is a power failure.
-If there is a temperature fault please open the culture room door until the fault is rectified.
-Ask Kath Whitley to contact the EFM helpdesk or out of hours contact University Control Room on (0114 22) 24085.
+If there is a temperature fault we may open the culture room door until the fault is rectified.

-If the autodialler rings the fly lab phone nearest to the door to report a fault.
-Press 8 on the phone to cancel the message.
-If you do not get to the phone in time please enter the default code 1234 on the alarm panel to stop it phoning around everyone. - D22 Air Conditioning
+If the autodialler rings the fly lab phone nearest to the door, report this to Kath.
+Once this has been reported press 8 on the phone to cancel the message.
+If you do not get to the phone in time please enter the default code 1234 on the alarm panel to stop it phoning around everyone.

-The fly lab temperature should read 19°C on the thermometers above Kath Whitley and David Strutt’s work stations.
-If the temperature on the thermometers reads below 17°C or above 20°C inform Kath Whitley immediately.
+The fly lab temperature should read 18°C on the thermometers above Kath Whitley and David Strutt’s work stations.
+If the temperature on the thermometers reads below 18°C or above 19°C inform Kath Whitley or Cherry O’Keefe immediately.
+We will then adjust the air conditioning settings.